squawai/squawai.github.io/memo/index.md

 ## Three Line Journal

 ### 2024/06/21

-- I did the laundry during a break in the rainy season.
+* I did the laundry during a break in the rainy season.
-- My father-in-law, my wife, and I went to a delicious yakitori restaurant.
+* My father*in*law, my wife, and I went to a delicious yakitori restaurant.
-- The three of us watched the film "Tetris," and it was interesting.
+* The three of us watched the film "Tetris," and it was interesting.

+### 2024/06/20

+* The new restaurant my father*in*law booked was delicious.
+* A friend confirmed their participation in the basketball tournament.
+* I was able to prepare for my research.

 ### 2024/06/19